coder/docs/cli/installation.md

 coder tokens create my-token
 ```

-### Automatic Update (Linux, Mac, Windows)

-As of version `v1.23`, Coder CLI supports automatically updating itself.

-This works by querying the version of the currently logged in Coder instance,
-downloading the corresponding version from GitHub, extracting it, and updating
-the running binary in-place.

-You will be asked for confirmation before any changes are performed.
+## Update

-To update `coder` to the version corresponding to your currently authenticated
+To update the CLI to the version corresponding to your current Coder deployment,
-Coder session, just run:
+run (you will be asked to confirm all changes before they're performed):

 ```console
 coder update